JINSUK-MO/JINSUK-MO.github.io/_pages/cycle.md

 <br>
 - The supporting electrolyte was prepared by mixing deionized (DI) water and sulfuric acid (H₂SO₄) to obtain 15 mL of 3 M H₂SO₄ (4.41 g H₂SO₄).
 - Add DI water to a vial using a micropipette.
 - Using a micropipette, add H₂SO₄ solution until the total amount of H₂SO₄ reaches 4.41 g, thereby preparing 15 mL of 3 M H₂SO₄.
-This procedure must be carried out safely inside a fume hood.

 **Cell Fabrication**